MocTalox/Zorua/README.md

 It depends on the average size of your buddy species and the actual size of the zorua instance spawning in the wild (all wild pokemon instances have a regular size, including zorua even though it's disguised as your buddy).

+*Note: I'm aware I take for granted many things and poorly explain others.
+My main focus is documenting the important things (the formula) and once I have time I'll improve the rest.*

 ### INPUT DATA

 - `bh` - buddy species avg height